PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - low_level - algorithm, applied in the low level search in CBS, ECBS and Prioritized planning algorithms.
 Can take following values:
     1. astar - algorithm [A*](https://www.cs.auckland.ac.nz/courses/compsci709s2c/resources/Mike.d/astarNilsson.pdf)
     2. sipp - algorithm [SIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) (discrete version for 4-connected grid)
+        3. 2k_neigh - SIPP algorithm for [2<sup>k</sup> neighborhood grid](https://jair.org/index.php/jair/article/download/11383/26555/).
+Agents are moving with constant speed and time of transition through an edge equals to its length transformed to the integer number of timesteps according to the time_resolution parameter.
+Also if an agent partially covers a cell, its is considered fully blocked.
-    3. weighted_sipp - suboptimal version of SIPP algorithm described [here](https://docs.google.com/document/d/16NjWHubNFczPDGi3QqWkMrWE8ewQtOBXruUBaa9hQnw/edit)
+    4. weighted_sipp - suboptimal version of SIPP algorithm described [here](https://docs.google.com/document/d/16NjWHubNFczPDGi3QqWkMrWE8ewQtOBXruUBaa9hQnw/edit)
-    4. focal_search - focal search algorithm, as in original ECBS [paper](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875).
+    5. focal_search - focal search algorithm, as in original ECBS [paper](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875).
 Secondary heuristic is defined as number of vertex conflicts on the partial path to the current vertex
-    5. scipp - [SCIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS19/paper/viewFile/18327/17443) algoritm (discrete version for 4-connected grid)
+    6. scipp - [SCIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS19/paper/viewFile/18327/17443) algoritm (discrete version for 4-connected grid)
-- agents_file - common prefix for the input files with agents’ description
-- tasks_count - number of input files with agents’ description: in testing files with names of the form `agents_file-n.xml` are used for all `n` from 1 to tasks_count.
-Optional parameter, default value is 1
-- agents_range - `min` and `max` attributes specify minimal and maximal number of agents for testing.
-When single_execution=`false`, number of agents is  gradually increased from `min` to `max` and the algorithm is being run on corresponding subset of agent set.
-If algorithm fails to find the solution or runs longer then some fixed time limit, testing of current scenario terminates.
-Optional parameter, by default minimal number of agents is 1 and maximal is the same as number of agents in the agents file
-- maxtime - maximal running time of the algorihm in milliseconds.
-Optional parameter, default value is 1000
 - with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`, considered for CBS and Prioritized planning algorithms).
 Optional parameter, default value is false
 - with_cat - use Conflict avodance table (`true` or `false`, considered for CBS and ECBS algorithms).
 Optional parameter, default value is false
 - with_card_conf - use cardinal conflicts (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false